SecretFoundation/docs/docs/dev/secret-contracts.md

 ##### `lib.rs`

-This file is essentially boilerplate that you **shouldn't need to modify**.
+This file is essentially boilerplate you **shouldn't need to modify**.
 It provides the necessary abstraction to interact with the wasmi VM and compile the contract to wasm.

 #### Compile the Secret Contract